banzaicloud/pipeline/docs/developer.md

 [tutorial](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
 Please set the `clientid` and the `clientsecret` in the auth section, with the GitHub generated values.

-By default Pipeline uses public/private key from `~/.ssh/id_rsa.pub`.
-If this key is protected with passphrase or the keys stored elsewhere, modify the config.toml to point towards the right key.
-This can be done by modifying the `cloud` section `keypath` entry.
-This needs to point to the `public` key.

 #### Set Required Environment Variables

 For accessing Vault the `VAULT_ADDR` env var has to be set, Pipeline stores JWT access tokens there.